Thursday’s ‘General Hospital’ Revealed Willow’s Dawn Of Day Tattoo, Definite Link To Shiloh

 — General Hospital (@GeneralHospital) March 13, 2019

-More General Hospital spoilers coming up for next week teases that Willow will panic, probably because Chase is making some plans that could include spending a whole weekend with her.
+More General Hospital spoilers coming up for next week tease that Willow will panic, probably because Chase is making some plans that could include spending a whole weekend with her.
 She is likely trying to hide her DOD tattoo from everyone, especially Chase.

 Willow Tait is bound to run into Shiloh at some point in Port Charles.
 How will she react?
 Keep watching General Hospital to find out more on what happened between those two.